R4220/MD_analysis/README.md

 vi. **'class_RDF.py':** In this file the class 'RDF' is defined.An object of this class represents the radial distribution function of a single pair of atoms and performs the calculation to build the radial distribution function.

+## Comments
+If there are any problems, please write to me at lorenzo.razzolini@studio.unibo.it.
+The code is still in development.